Basin View

 Basin View has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified a single project likely to impact the area: Princes Highway Upgrade from Jervis Bay Road to Sussex Inlet Road.
-Other key projects include Bay and Basin NSW Ambulance Station in Sussex Inlet, St Georges Basin, Berrara, Swan Lake Coastal Management Program, and Sydney-Canberra Rail Connectivity And Capacity.
+The area's performance is significantly influenced by changes in local infrastructure.
+A single project has been identified as potentially impacting the area: Princes Highway Upgrade from Jervis Bay Road to Sussex Inlet Road.
+Other key projects include Bay and Basin NSW Ambulance Station, Sussex Inlet, St Georges Basin, Berrara, Swan Lake Coastal Management Program, and Sydney-Canberra Rail Connectivity And Capacity.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.